Matthieu-Gallet/Bumble-audio-detection/README.md

 options:
   -h, --help            show this help message and exit --data_path DATA_PATH
-                        Path to wav files
+                        Path to a folder with wav / flac files --save_path SAVE_PATH
-  --save_path SAVE_PATH
-                        Path to save meta data
-  --name NAME           name of measurement
-  --audio_format AUDIO_FORMAT
+                        Path to save outputs and audio files. folder will be created if does not exist --name NAME           name of measurement - you can put whatever you want, for example the name of the site --audio_format AUDIO_FORMAT
                         wav or flac
   --l LENGTH_AUDIO_SEGMENT